NixOS/rfcs/rfcs/0140-simple-package-paths.md

 ## Alternate `pkg-fun.nix` filename

-- `default.nix`: Bad because:
+- `default.nix`:
-  - Doesn't have its main benefits in this case:
+  - Bad because it doesn't have its main benefits here:
     - Removing the need to specify the file name in expressions, but this does not apply because this file will be imported automatically by the code that replaces definitions from `all-packages.nix`.
     - Removing the need to specify the file name on the command line, but this does not apply because a package function must be imported into an expression before it can be used, making `nix build -f pkgs/unit/hell/hello` equally broken regardless of file name.
-  - Not using `default.nix` frees up `default.nix` for a short expression that is actually buildable, e.g. `(import ../..).hello`, although at that point it might better be auto-generated or implicit in the CLI
+  - Not using `default.nix` frees up `default.nix` for a short expression that is actually buildable, e.g. `(import ../.. {}).hello`, although we don't yet have a use case for this that isn't covered by `nix-build ../.. -A $attrname`.
+  - Bad because using `default.nix` would tempt users to invoke `nix-build .` whereas making package functions auto-callable is a known anti-pattern as it duplicates the defaults.
+  - Good because `default.nix` is already a convention most people are used to
 - `package.nix`/`pkg.nix`: Bad, because it makes the migration to a non-function form of overridable packages harder in the future.

 ## Alternate `pkgs/unit` location